 It’s time for our annual harvest update, and we’re delighted to reveal that the 2022 Clos du Soleil harvest is one that has us particularly excited.
 We spoke to winemaker Michael Clark for some behind-the-scenes, in-the-eye-of-the-winemaker insights into what is destined to become the 2022 vintage.

 Clos du Soleil Harvest 2022: Harvest Update

 What did Clos du Soleil harvest this year?

-How many tons of grapes did we crush?
+How many tons of grapes did Clos du Soleil crush in 2022?